rails/rails/guides/source/threading_and_code_execution.md

 ### Wrapping Application Code

-If you're writing a library or component that will invoke application code, you should wrap it with a call to the executor:
+If you're writing a library or component that will invoke application code, you should wrap it with a call to the Executor:

 ```ruby
 Rails.application.executor.wrap do